 Autograph's 2020 hardcover monograph published to accompany Lina Iris Viktor's exhibition Some Are Born To Endless Night — Dark Matter, edited by curator Renée Mussai, has won the 2021 British Book Awards in the Exhibition Catalogue category.
-To celebrate, we have released limited copies of the book and posters signed by the artist in our online shop, and are sharing highlights from our acclaimed exhibition here.
+To celebrate, we are sharing highlights from our acclaimed exhibition here.

 The British-Liberian artist’s first major solo exhibition in the UK took place at Autograph's gallery in 2019-20, and featured more than 60 works on display across two galleries – many seen for the first time, including a site-specific architectural installation.
 Viktor's photography, painting and sculptures are infused with cultural histories of the global African diaspora and preoccupied with multifaceted notions of blackness: as colour, as material and as socio-political consciousness.
 To Viktor, black is the proverbial materia prima: the source, the dark matter that birthed everything.